Cycling routes

 Visp

-Starting out from Visp, you follow the same road that leads to the Mattmark dam as far as the village of Saas-Grund.
-Turning off to the right, three kilometres of continual climbing brings you to the village of Saas-Fee, whose streets are reserved exclusively for pedestrians and electric vehicles.
+From Visp, you take the same route to Saas-Grund that leads to the Mattmark dam.
+You turn right and after a three-kilometer ascent reach the village of Saas-Fee, whose streets are exclusively reserved for pedestrians and electric vehicles.

 Difficulty